 What priorities are appropriate can be worked out and understood by all involved.
-A purely financial budget tends to obscure most of this picture.
+A purely financial budget tends to obscure most of this picture and is to be avoided.

-Details of the process involved in preparing action budgets are set out in the enclosed copy of "Action Budgeting - First Look" (refer example 16).
+Details of the process involved in preparing action budgets are set out in the enclosed copy of "Action Budgeting - First Look" (refer example 17).